tbandyszak/cosyfeat-beta/ReadMe.md

 An executable .jar file of the tool can be found in the folder "download-executable".
 Example models created using the tool can be found here.
 This includes models from the case studies presented in our corresponding ICSA 2026 paper.

+<h2>Features</h2>

+CoSyFeAT provides a graphical user interface with a modeling editor for creating type-level feature models (for explantion see our ICSA paper - Link follows after publication).
+As input for instantiation, the numbers of instances of the specified system types are specified directly in the models as root feature attributes.
+CoSyFeAT allows automatically instantiating collaborations and check them against the desired collaboration features.

 <h2>Used Libraries</h2>

 The following libraries have been used: